 You won’t want to miss these hands-on cooking classes where you’ll learn new cooking techniques.
 Need a date night idea or something fun to do with your older ones?
 Here are some of the best cooking classes Atlanta has to offer.

-The Cook’s Warehouse is Atlanta’s premier cooking school with two locations: Midtown and Peachtree Station.
+The Cook’s Warehouse is Atlanta’s premier cooking school with a location in Midtown.
 All classes include menu recipes, samples of the food prepared and complimentary beverages.
 All students receive a 10% discount off of in-store purchases (excluding alcohol) before and after class on the day of the class.
 The Cook’s Warehouse also hosts interactive private events, birthday celebrations, and team building classes.

 February brings chocolate classes, couples classes, and hands-on brunch creations.
 Try pasta, wines, or ethnic flavors in March — every month is filled with tempting treasures and lots of fun!
 Kid’s classes and camps are also available for children as young as 6 years old.

 Bellina Alimentari is known for their Italian cuisine made using fresh, seasonal, high quality ingredients, sourced from local, humane, ecological and organic farms as much as possible.
 Did you know they also offer cooking classes?

 The Culinary Club is a place to learn, exchange ideas, and meet new people while having fun.
 Every month they offer a range of cooking classes, tastings, and workshops.

 Enjoy soups, pastas, couples classes and more at The Cooking School at Irwin Street.
 I’m dying to take the knife skills class.

 This boutique cooking school is in O4W, diagonal to Krog Street Market.
 The owners love to show how much fun cooking can be, even if you hate it.
 While classes on the main calendar are not suitable for children, they often offer kiddo classes (for ages 12 and older), so be on the lookout.